Learn something new every day

 You can even have everybody design their own individual one, but I like having the names on the pillowcases -- it makes for such a nice memory keepsake of their group.

-One thing to remember with transfer fabric crayons is that the image is not going to be transfered exactly down to the last iota.
+One thing to remember with transfer fabric crayons is that the image is not going to be transferred exactly down to the last iota.

 Most transfers turn out a little fuzzy, at least.
 It is important to let kids know that to begin with, so they don't get disappointed by the end result.